cchulo-archive/gamesync/README.md

     non-steam games.
 For non-steam games it is necessary to specify `steamAppId` to be 0.
     - use `executableName` for non-steam games.
 It could be used for steam games, but executable names tend to be long as steam will always feed the fully qualified name into %command%.
+    - use `alias` for non-steam games whenever the executableName is not human-readable or gamesync is unable to parse the executable name because the expression is in a non-standard format
+    - use `directoryName` if you wish to store saves in a directory that is not named after the steamAppId or the executable name
     - `saveLocations` is an array can be used to detail what directories you would like to synchronize across different computers
       - `name`: alias that identifies the `saveLocation`.
 Must be the same across machines